 about to lock in at Sugarbowl the day before the race: another form of Mountain Running. this is Mt.
 Judah, not too high or steep, but this hill has the terrain park.

 Winning this year's Rucky Chucky Roundabout 50k was definitely not on my radar even as late at 8 miles into the race.
-I was there for fun, a good training run and to check out the Western States course before I finally make it in (probably in 2020, since there is talk of discontinuing the 2 strikes and your in rule).
+I was there for fun, a good training run and to check out the Western States course before I finally make it in (probably in 2020, since there is talk of discontinuing the 2-strikes-and-you're-in rule).
 By doing this run, you literally get to know it forwards and backwards between miles 62 and 78.

 Anyways, had I been thinking seriously of winning, I would not have attempted as many jumps or gone so fast snowboarding the day before the race.
 While my toddler was having fun at all-day ski school (half-price at Sugarbowl in March!), my wife and I took turns on the slopes, with the other taking care of the baby.
 Even when I wasn't trying to squeeze value out of our lift ticket, I could feel my ankles getting sore walking back and forth in snowboard boots to the car carrying the baby and a full backpack.